timdeputter/FitEx/README.md

 ## Usage

-By using FitEx you can write functions with one parameter by using t f macro.
+By using FitEx you can write one parameter functions with the f macro.
 The parameter is named 'it'.

 ```elixir
 defmodule SomeModule do